Reece Heffernan stabbing: Fourth person charged with murder

 A fourth person has been charged in connection with a fatal stabbing in a residential street.

 Reece Heffernan, 22, was attacked in Romany Lane in Tilehurst, Reading, on 31 October.
-He died from a stab wound to the chest, a post-mortem examination found.
+A post-mortem found he died from a stab wound to the chest.

-Tuviah Thompson-Hordle, 18, from Arborfield, has been charged with his murder, police confirmed.
+Carlos Daniel Capitao Mor Da Fonseca, 23, from Three Mile Cross, has been charged with murder, police confirmed.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.